pdobsan/pynauty/docs/source/install.rst

     ln -s nautyXYZ nauty

-Pynauty can be built both for Python 2.7 or Python 3.5.
+Pynauty can be built both for Python 3.5 - 3.9

 At this stage you have the option to create and activate a virtualenv and continue the building process within it.
 Otherwise the building